digistump/docs/firmware.md

 Pins Configured as `INPUT_PULLUP` or `INPUT_PULLDOWN`

-The STM32 microcontroller has internal pull-up resistors (resistors that connect to power internally) and pull-down resistors (resistors that connect to ground internally) that you can access.
+The Oak microcontroller has internal pull-up resistors (resistors that connect to power internally) and pull-down resistors (resistors that connect to ground internally) that you can access.
 If you prefer to use these instead of external resistors, you can use these argument in `pinMode()`.

 Pins Configured as `OUTPUT`

 Pins configured as `OUTPUT` with `pinMode()`` are said to be in a low-impedance state.
 This means that they can provide a substantial amount of current to other circuits.
-STM32 pins can source (provide positive current) or sink (provide negative current) up to 20 mA (milliamps) of current to other devices/circuits.
+Oak pins can source (provide positive current) or sink (provide negative current) up to 12 mA (milliamps) of current to other devices/circuits.
 This makes them useful for powering LED's but useless for reading sensors.
 Pins configured as outputs can also be damaged or destroyed if short circuited to either ground or 3.3 volt power rails.
 The amount of current provided by the pin is also not enough to power most relays or motors, and some interface circuitry will be required.

 ### true | false